Interstellar dust production, destruction and effects of dust depletion in galaxies: Future Perspectives on Dust Evolution

 The last important aspect to probe in the future are the properties and the amount of dust in local, low-metallicity systems.
 In general, gaining deeper insights into low-metallicity local galaxies is crucial for interpreting deep surveys, as they provide valuable information about the faint end of the luminosity function.
 Moreover, such galaxies offer a unique opportunity to study early cosmic conditions in a more accessible environment.
 The origin of dust in low-metallicity, low-mass galaxies is poorly understood, and studies documenting this aspect are rare, even in the local Universe.
 The measures of the dust mass in low-metallicity galaxies require very high telescope sensitivity and are therefore severely limited.
-These include ALMA studies of the blue compact dwarf galaxy SBS 0335-052 \cite{hunt2014,cormier2017} and Herschel observations of I Zw 18 \cite{fisher2014}.
-Despite these systems are actively star forming, they stand out as two of the lowest metallicity galaxies of the nearby Universe and are characterised by 12 + log(O/H)$\sim 7.2$.
+These include ALMA studies of the blue compact dwarf galaxy SBS 0335-052~\cite{hunt2014,cormier2017} and Herschel observations of I Zw 18 \cite{fisher2014}.
+Despite these systems are actively star forming, they stand out as two of the lowest metallicity galaxies of the nearby Universe and are characterised by 12 + log(O/H) $ \sim 7.2$.
 Moreover, these galaxies tend to populate scarcely populated regions of common diagrams used to study local scaling relations.
-The Mdust–SFR relation in local metal-poor galaxies deviates significantly from the tight, quasi-linear relation observed in normal star-forming galaxies, showing differences of more than two orders of magnitude \cite{fisher2014}.
+The $M_{dust}$–SFR relation in local metal-poor galaxies deviates significantly from the tight, quasi-linear relation observed in normal star-forming galaxies, showing differences of more than two orders of magnitude \cite{fisher2014}.
 Despite a similar metallicity, in these faint systems the dust-to-gas ratios differ by more than one order of magnitude, which suggests that there are other factors than metallicity that regulate this quantity and the total dust mass \cite{fisher2014}.
 Moreover, these galaxies serve as nearby analogs to distant, primordial galaxies.
 Galaxies showing a bursty character and, at the same time, the extreme paucity of heavy elements and dust are presumably very common at high redshift.
-While 'maximum' starbursts (i.e. with SFR$\sim 10^3$ M$_{\odot}$/yr) are very rare even at high redshift, from the knowledge of the UV luminosity function at high redshift, a density of $\sim 0.001$ Mpc$^3$ can be estimated for blue, dust-poor systems \cite{fisher2014} and, in very rare cases, constraints on their dust content are accessible only through gravitational lensing \cite{calura2021}.
-An important standing question is for how much time such systems can remain dust-free, even from a theoretical point of view, if the buildup of dust occurs through fast processes such as dust growth, also in the light of the recent discoveries of very blue, unattenuated massive objects found recently at very high redshift with the James Webb Space Telescope \cite{cullen2023,topping2024}. \\ Other peculiar features of the dust in low-Z galaxies have been evidenced in the literature, which include dust emission spectra broader and peaking at shorter wavelengths than metal-rich galaxies \cite{remyruyer2015}, besides a dust size distribution shifted towards small grains in dwarf galaxies \cite{galliano2005} and a submillimeter excess despite the moderate observed dust masses \cite{chang2021} and a dearth of PAH features \cite{madden2006,hunter2024}.
-Until more advanced, higher sensitivity telescopes can enable the survey of a statistically significant number of metal-poor galaxies in well-resolved FIR-mm continuum bands, all these phenomena will remain a series of unanswered questions.
-At present, samples containing hundreds of low-metallicity galaxies exist such as, e. g., the ALFALFA [H I] survey\cite{haynes2018}, containing a sizeable amount of systems with M$_{HI}<10^7$M$_{\odot}$, and the Sloan Digital Sky Survey (SDSS) with several systems with 12 + log(O/H) $\sim$ 7.20 (\cite{hsyu2018}, see also \cite{grossi2025}).
-A future IR survey of a statistically significant sample of nearby low-Z galaxies from these catalogues will allow us to explore the properties of dust in metal-poor systems, providing answers to these questions and advancing considerably our knowledge of several key topics of modern astronomy.
-This is only a limited list of cases that require advancement by means of future observations.
-These testbeds will probe new, elusive regions of the dust evolution parameter space and will serve as pillars for future dust evolution models, anchoring them with new, observationally driven constraints and highlighting where our current prescriptions must improve.
+While 'maximum' starbursts (i.e., with SFR $\sim 10^3$ M$_{\odot}$/yr) are very rare even at high redshift, from the knowledge of the UV luminosity function at high redshift, a density of $\sim 0.001$ Mpc$^3$ can be estimated for blue, dust-poor systems \cite{fisher2014} and, in very rare cases, constraints on their dust content are accessible only through gravitational lensing \cite{calura2021}.
+An important standing question is for how much time such systems can remain dust-free, even from a theoretical point of view, if the buildup of dust occurs through fast processes such as dust growth.